-&lt;sup>6 See European Commission's 'Green Paper on the Review of the Consumer Acquis', COM (2007) 744 final, 8 February 2007.
+$^{7}$ T See European Commission's 'Green Paper on the Review of the Consumer Acquis', COM (2007) 744 final, 8 February 2007.

-&lt;sup>7 'Frattini tells Bulgaria to speed up prosecutions' by Judith Crosbie, European Voice, 22 February 2007.
+&lt;sup>8T 'Frattini tells Bulgaria to speed up prosecutions' by Judith Crosbie, European Voice, 22 February 2007.

-&lt;sup>8 During his speech in EP's Strasbourg plenary session on 17 January 2007, one of the Bulgarian MEPs (representing the strongest party in the governing coalition) called for a EU to come up with a 'strong and clear voice, which will be heard in Tripoli' against the execution of the death sentences.
+$^{9}{\text{T}}$ During his speech in EP's Strasbourg plenary session on 17 January 2007, one of the Bulgarian MEPs (representing the strongest party in the governing coalition) called for a EU to come up with a 'strong and clear voice, which will be heard in Tripoli' against the execution of the death sentences.

-&lt;sup>9 In a televised interview on 26 January 2007, Minister Ovcharov argued that the closure of Kozlodui reactors 3 and 4 is causing an energy crisis in the region and that he will bring up the issue of increased compensation for Bulgaria at the EU Energy Ministers Council.
+$^{10}$ T In a televised interview on 26 January 2007, Minister Ovcharov argued that the closure of Kozlodui reactors 3 and 4 is causing an energy crisis in the region and that he will bring up the issue of increased compensation for Bulgaria at the EU Energy Ministers Council.

-to ask for the same treatment and, secondly, making Union politicians wary of making commitments (e.g. entry in 2007 in the case of Bulgaria and Romania) which could decrease their leverage over reforms.
-The impact of such a precedent is likely to be felt most strongly by those currently queuing for membership.
-For example, Croatia's accession has been conditioned on solving the Constitutional impasse, while the Commission President has recently refused to commit the Union to giving Skopje a date for starting accession talks.
-Turkey is in a no easier position having seen 8 of the 35 negotiating chapters frozen over disagreements on Cyprus.
-The Union is clearly more willing to exercise a stronger hand in the enlargement process and grant less benefits-of-the-doubt as the case may have been with Bulgaria and Romania.
-11
+The EU accession of Bulgaria and Romania has set up a dangerous precedent by allowing preaccession criteria for membership to be transferred into post-accession ones.
+This is so for two main reasons: firstly, giving a strong argument for other candidate states to ask for the same treatment and, secondly, making Union politicians wary of making commitments (e.g. entry in 2007 in the case of Bulgaria and Romania) which could lead them into taking unpopular decisions.
+The negative impact of this precedent is to be borne mostly by those currently queuing for membership.
+For example, Croatia's accession has been conditioned on solving the Constitutional impasse, while the Commission President has recently refused to commit the Union to giving Macedonia a date for starting accession talks.TPPT Turkey is in no less enviable position having seen 8 of the 35 negotiating chapters frozen over disagreements on Cyprus.
+The Union is clearly more willing to exercise a stronger hand in the enlargement process and grant less benefits-of-the-doubt as the case was with Bulgaria and Romania.TPPT

-The next in line, Croatia, enjoys strong support on the part of many member states and this is very important for the purposes of successfully negotiating entry, however, the next enlargement of the Union does not seem likely to happen before 2010.
-The pure logistics of concluding negotiations, signing an Accession Treaty and having it ratified by all (now) 27 member states require an increasing amount of time.
+The next in line, Croatia, enjoys strong support on the part of some member states and this is very important for the purposes of successfully negotiating entry, however, the next enlargement of the Union does not seem likely to happen before 2010.
+The pure logistics of concluding negotiations, signing an Accession Treaty and having it ratified by all 27 member states require an increasing amount of time as the Union becomes larger and more complex.
 The negotiations for the 1995 enlargement were structured in 21 chapters, those for the 2004 and 2007 ones - in 31 and the briefs of Croatia and Turkey have already expanded to 35.
-It is no surprise that Skopje is pushing hard for starting negotiations and hoping for a date to be given during or before the upcoming Slovenian Presidency.
-The earlier this happens, the less the risk of the negotiating brief covering a few more areas of required legal approximation.
-For the two most recent entrants it has taken four months between the conclusion of negotiations and the signature of the Accession Treaty and then more than a year and a half for the ratification process.
-If this is to provide any guidance then it is unlikely to expect another enlargement in 2009.
+It is no surprise that the Macedonian European integration Minister is pushing hard for starting negotiations and hoping for a date to be given during or before the upcoming Slovenian Presidency.TPPT The earlier this happens, the less the risk of the negotiating brief covering a few more areas of required legal approximation.
+For the 2 most recent entrants it has taken four months between the conclusion of negotiations and the signature of the Accession Treaty and then more than a year and a half for the ratification process.
+If this is to provide any guidance and if the next entry is to happen in January 2010, membership negotiations with Croatia must be provisionally concluded around this time next year.
+From today's perspective, however, this does not seem to be a likely outcome.

-Useful literature on the subject:
+4. Useful literature on the subject: